21 Septembre 2020

 Eurofound research on emerging or new forms of employment across the EU identified platform work as one of nine employment forms that are gaining increasing importance since 2000.
 As platform work continues to grow and diversify, further research looks at the employment and working conditions of selected types of platform work.

 Typology of platform work

 Eurofound has identified 10 types of platform work that as of 2017 have reached some critical mass in Europe as regards the number of platforms and affiliated workers.
 The main differences between these types are in the scale of tasks, the format of service provision (whether the tasks are delivered locally or online), the level of skills required, the process by which client is matched to worker (offer of work versus competition) and the party that determines the work allocation.

 More on the platform economy

 An online platform economy repository, compiled by Eurofound, aims to bring together a range of information on this subject.
 It includes more detail on Eurofound’s typology of platform work, a range of dossiers offering analysis and context on key issues emerging in the platform economy, a database of publications, as well as a range of initiatives aiming to tackle emerging issues.
-The database is now searchable for entries related to COVID-19.
+The repository now also provides specific information related to platform work and COVID-19.

 Key outputs over the years